acornprover/acornprover.org/docs/language/experimental-stuff.md

 }
 ```

-This isn't really enough to be useful.
-We need a type system strong enough to handle proving some theorem about all rings, and then applying it to particular rings.
-Or proving a theorem about finite groups for any prime modulus.
-So we might have to change how the current system works to get there.
+This isn't quite enough to be useful.
+We at least need types to be polymorphic, to express concepts like `List<T>`.
+And it would nice to have more powerful dependent types, to handle stuff like schemes and sheaves.
+So, we might want to change how polymorphism currently works, in order to get there.

 ## Solve Statements